nerves-keyboard/afk/README.md

 ]
 ```

 You can now initialize an `AFK.State` struct and press and release keys.
-Calling
+Using
-`to_hid_report/1` returns a byte string for sending to a HID interface
+an implementation of the `AFK.HIDReport` behaviour and calling `hid_report/1`
-configured as a basic 6-key rollover USB keyboard.
+returns a byte string for sending to a USB HID interface.

 ```elixir
 state = AFK.State.new(keymap)